DataFire/Integrations/integrations/generated/paylocity/README.md

 * addClientSecret `object`: The Add Client Secret Request Model
   * code **required** `string`: A value sent with the 'ACTION NEEDED: Web Link API Credentials Expiring Soon.' email notification.

+### additionalRate
+* additionalRate `object`: The additional pay rate model
+  * changeReason `string`: Not required.
+If populated, must match one of the system coded values available in the Additional Rates Change Reason drop down.<br />
+  * costCenter1 `string`: Not required.
+Valid values must match one of the system coded cost centers available in the Additional Rates Cost Center level 1 drop down.
+This cell must be in a text format.<br />
+  * costCenter2 `string`: Not required.
+Valid values must match one of the system coded cost centers available in the Additional Rates Cost Center level 2 drop down.
+This cell must be in a text format.<br />
+  * costCenter3 `string`: Not required.
+Valid values must match one of the system coded cost centers available in the Additional Rates Cost Center level 3 drop down.
+This cell must be in a text format.<br />
+  * effectiveDate `string`: Required.
+Common formats include *MM-DD-CCYY*, *CCYY-MM-DD*.<br />
+  * endCheckDate `string`: Not required.
+Must match one of the system coded check dates available in the Additional Rates End Check Date drop down.
+Common formats include *MM-DD-CCYY*, *CCYY-MM-DD*.<br />
+  * job `string`: Not required.
+If populated, must match one of the system coded values available in the Additional Rates Job drop down.<br />
+  * rate `number`: Required.
+Enter dollar amount that corresponds to the Per selection.<br />
+  * rateCode `string`: Required.
+If populated, must match one of the system coded values available in the Additional Rates Rate Code drop down.<br />
+  * rateNotes `string`: Not required.<br  />Max length: 4000<br />
+  * ratePer `string`: Required.
+Valid values are HOUR or WEEK.<br />
+  * shift `string`: Not required.
+If populated, must match one of the system coded values available in the Additional Rates Shift drop down.<br />

 ### benefitSetup
 * benefitSetup `object`: The benefit setup model
   * benefitClass `string`: Benefit Class code.
 Values are configured in Web Pay Company > Setup > Benefits > Classes.<br  />Max length: 30